IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_assignments.md

 #### LETTER TO NEXT COHORT

+* Please name your file as yourname_lettertonextcohort_msthesis.pdf
+* Email your letter *as a pdf* to deangela.duff@nyu.edu

 Write a letter to the next class giving them advice on how to succeed with their thesis paper, project, and defense.
 (What would you do differently if you could start the course again?
 What would you do the same?)